spanichella/ADSORB-tool/README.md

 ***CONFIG FILES: In the case of user review analysis the *xml configuration files* have the following structure***

-NOTE: The followin examples of config files are customized for the example of data shared in this repository
+NOTE: The following examples of config files are customized for the examples of data shared in this repository.

 1) Config File "ORACLE_AND_TbD_ANALYSIS-REVIEWS.xml" - needed to create all relevant data for the ML analysis